S e p t e m b e r 30th – O c t o b e r 1st

 T H E W A S H I N G T O N H I S T O R I C A L S O C I E T Y

 The first organizational meeting for the Washington Historical Society was held October of 1982.
 The WHS owns and maintains a History Museum on Halfmoon Pond Road in Washington Center, and the District number 5 School House on East Washington Road.
 The restored barn next to the History Museum was done by dedicated hands and hearts and is ‘chocked full’ of antique tools, farming implements and household items from days gone by.
 It’s a delight to see and remember when our parents, grand parents (and some of us!) used them in daily life.
-The barn and museum are opened by appointment and closed October 8th and 9th.
+The barn and museum are opened by appointment.

 W A S H I N G T O N A R E A A R T I S A N S O P E N S T U D I O T O U R